Scalar damping in cosmological phase transitions: Viscosity and damping in the hydrodynamic equations and the scalar equation of motion

 We can recognize $\eta$, $\zeta$ and $\eta_\phi$ as the shear viscosity, bulk viscosity and scalar damping respectively.
 The choice of frame is essential in hydrodynamics, since some frames can lead to artifacts as for example superluminal propagation~\cite{Rezzolla:2013dea}.
 In the current context, the most convenient frame when the flow Ansatz is used is actually peculiar.
 This is due to the planar symmetry of the problem and a convergence issue for wall velocities close to the speed of sound.
 In {\tt WallGo}, no specific frame is chosen~\cite{Laurent:2022jrs, Ekstedt:2024fyq} and we extract the scalar damping from the pressure arising in the Higgs equation of motion.
 As long as the fluid velocity and temperature do not change much across the wall, the choice of frame is not so essential for the scalar damping term.
 When extracting the viscosity from this setup, one has to be more mindful and the results have to be converted to the proper frame.

 In this article, we will pay particular attention to the scalar damping for various reasons.
 First, for most phase transitions the fluctuations in the temperature and fluid velocities are much smaller than the fluctuations in the scalar field, $\partial T/T \sim \partial u/u \ll \partial \phi/\phi$.
-Second, in simulations the physical bulk and shear viscosity are often neglected while the scalar damping term serves as the sole source of friction in the Higgs wall.
+Second, in simulations the physical bulk and shear viscosity are often neglected \footnote{See \cite{Guo:2023koq} for a prediction of the gravitational wave spectrum including viscous damping.} while the scalar damping term serves as the sole source of friction in the Higgs wall.

 The scalar damping can be obtained from the Boltzmann equation for the plasma particles $X$.
 The Boltzmann equation for the distribution of the species $X$ coupled to the scalar field reads

 Both the collision terms and the force depend on the particle species; the former through weighted matrix-elements, and the latter through its mass.
 We will discuss our solution to the Boltzmann equation in sec.~\ref{sec:OutOfEq}.